bitjson/gulp-l10n/README.md

 gulp-s18n (WIP)
 ===============

-A gulp plugin that wraps [s18n](https://github.com/bitjson/s18n) and provides simple automation for localizing static generated sites.
+A gulp plugin that wraps [s18n](https://github.com/bitjson/s18n) and provides simple automation for localizing html.
+Perfect for static generated sites and applications.

 This plugin localizes html files and outputs them to a subdirectory for each locale, a popular pattern for localizing web content.
 For example: when `example.com/about` is localized with the `de` locale, it is placed at `example.com/de/about`.